 Google lists the indexed data stored for that URL.

-If you don’t see FAQ for your blog post, it could be that Google hasn’t indexed the page yet.
+If you don’t see the FAQ for your blog post, it could be that Google hasn’t indexed the page yet.
 Wait a few days and recheck the URL.

 Another way to check your faq schema is by using Google’s rich result test tool.